Adolf Hofer (politician): Life

-His father owned a Rittergut in Skaisgirren (Bolshakovo), East Prussia.
-In 1889, he joined Social Democratic Party of Germany (SPD), a rather unusual choice for landed nobility of Prussia.
-He owned and operate the manor until 1913 when he sold it to live as privateer on the estate of his wife in Pleinlauken.
+Hofer's father was a large landowner in Skaisgirren (Bolshakovo), East Prussia.
+In 1889, Hofer joined the Social Democratic Party of Germany (SPD), a rather unusual choice for landed nobility of Prussia.
+From 1893, he took over the management of the manor until 1913 when he sold it to live as a private citizen on the estate of his wife in Pleinlauken.

-Since 1898, he was a candidate to the Reichstag (institution), but succeed only in getting elected to the Preußischer Landtag.
-He was expelled from the SPD fraction in 1917 due to his proximity to the rival USPD for which he became a leading member.
-Along with Otto Braun (SPD), Hofer (for USPD) was until 4 January 1919 director of the Agricultural Ministry in the Prussian Rat der Volksbeauftragten.
+Since 1898, Hofer was a candidate for the Reichstag, but succeeded only in getting elected to the Landtag of Prussia.
+He was expelled from the SPD faction in 1917 due to his proximity to the rival Independent Social Democratic Party of Germany (USPD), in which he became a leading member.
+Along with Otto Braun (SPD), Hofer (for USPD) was, until 4 January 1919, the director of the Agricultural Ministry in the Prussian Rat der Volksbeauftragten during the German revolution of 1918–1919.

-In 1922 Hofer returned to SPD.
-From 1923 onwards he was Landrat of Kreis Fischhausen in Ostpreußen and since 1926 member of the Provinziallandtag.
+In 1922, Hofer returned to the SPD.
+From 1923 onwards, he was the Landrat (district administrator) of Kreis Fischhausen in Easy Prussia and, from 1926, a deputy in the Provinziallandtag (provincial parliament) of East Prussia.
 He retired in 1931.